ymote/ionic-tutorial/README.md

 ### Service

 To implement infinite scrolling, first we need to change the way of retriving data.
 We start by loading a small chunk of data and keeping track of the size of already loaded data.
-The following requests will continute from where we stop last time.
+The following requests will continue from where we stop last time.

 Let's look at the actual implementation.
 In ***services.js***, since we are using a json file, we still load all movies in to ```movies``` variable initially and then mimic pagination by extracing data from it.
-In a production envrionment, you will likely to use a database to store all the data, which inherently support data pagination.
+In a production envrionment, you will likely to use a database to store all the data which inherently support data pagination.

 We added three methods ```loadPage```, ```hasMore``` and ```getMovies```.
-Let's image our data is stored in a book.
+Let's imagine our data is content in a book.
 Each page have a fixed number of items (```limit```), and based on this value and the total size of our data, we can calculate the number of pages (```numPages```) in the book.
 Pagination essentially is to retrive data on a page (```pageNum```) of the book, which is the ```[pageNum*limit, (pageNum+1)*limit)``` range in data.